'Help us out’: Millions of workers and small businesses worry about a tailspin after stimulus talks break down

 Her husband, a forklift driver, was also out of work over the summer.
 She paid off as many bills as she could with the extra $600 a week in unemployment money.
 When the weekly amount dropped and their savings ran out, they turned to credit cards, running up a small debt.
 If Congress passed another round of stimulus checks, she said she would use it to pay off debt.

-“I wish Congress knew that not everyone is going home in a suit and has what they need in the cupboard,” said Rodriguez, who just landed a new job stocking inventory at a hardware store but it’s just part-time.
+“I wish Congress knew that not everyone is going home in a suit and has what they need in the cupboard,” said Rodriguez, who landed a new job stocking inventory at a hardware store, but it’s just part time.

-One in five small businesses warned in August they would have to close in the next six months if their situation didn’t improve and they did not get more aid, according to the National Federation of Independent Business.
-Owners in industries hard hit by the pandemic warned they will likely have to lay off more people now.
+One in 5 small businesses warned in August they would have to close in the next six months if their situation didn’t improve and they did not get more aid, according to the National Federation of Independent Business.
+Owners in industries hard hit by the pandemic warned they will likely have to lay off more people.

-Bill Winkler, the owner and president of an Illinois charter bus company, Peoria Charters, had a simple answer for who to blame.
+Bill Winkler, the owner and president of an Illinois charter-bus company, Peoria Charter, had a simple answer for who to blame.

-“Anybody who has any leadership in Washington, DC.
+“Anybody who has any leadership in Washington, D.C.
 Our politicians,” he said.
 “It’s everybody.
 Get together, help us out, that’s what we put you in office for.
 This is unprecedented — it will never happen again.
 Unprecedented times means unprecedented decisions.”

-Winkler’s company typically employs more than 130 people running busses across the state, but business is down 94 percent compared to last year.
+Winkler’s company typically employs more than 130 people running buses across the state, but business is down 94 percent compared with last year.
 Only 30 people are left on the payroll.
 Without more aid, he’ll only be able to keep the business going through the end of November, he said.

-After drawing harsh criticism for walking away from the stimulus negotiations, Trump sent a long line of tweets late Tuesday calling for $25 billion to support of the airlines industry and more $1,200 stimulus checks.
+After drawing criticism for walking away from the stimulus negotiations, Trump sent a long line of tweets late Tuesday calling for $25 billion to support of the airlines industry and more $1,200 stimulus checks.
 House Democrats circulated a bill with $28.8 billion of support for airlines that Republicans blocked last week.

 But Winkler doesn’t understand why airlines would be first to get a second bailout, when there are thousands of other struggling companies like his family business, which was started by his grandfather almost 80 years ago.

-There are proposals in the House and Senate to help out bussing companies like his, Winkler said, but his industry doesn’t have the lobbying power in Washington to match corporate giants like airlines.
+There are proposals in the House and Senate to help out bus companies like his, Winkler said, but his industry doesn’t have the lobbying power in Washington to match corporate giants like airlines.

 His company received a $1.2 million federal loan earlier this year as part of the Paycheck Protection Program, which allowed him to bring back about 90 percent of staff that had been laid off.
 But he said he had to let go of most of those employees in July after running through the money – part of a wave of layoffs resulting from the expiration of aid programs created by the Cares Act.